Women's Golf Coaches

-Sarah Trew begins her third season as the FGCU women's golf coach in 2013-14.
+Sarah Trew begins her fourth season as the FGCU women's golf coach in 2014-15.
+She was named the program’s fourth head coach on June 16, 2011.

 In her second season in 2012-13, Trew's Eagles finished with their best-ever showing at the Atlantic Sun Championship, coming in third.
-Trew coached Georgia Price, who earned a spot on the A-Sun All-Conference Second Team.
+As a unit, the team produced its low-team round with a score of 291 at the conference championship, while also producing its best-ever scores in 36-holes (589) and in 54-holes (887).
+Individually, Trew coached Georgia Price to a spot on the A-Sun All-Conference Second Team.
+Price also earned the individual crown at the Jacksonville Courtyard Classic and earned A-Sun Player of the Week early in the season.
+Sophomore Chelsea Guoynes also earned a conference Player of the Week award in March.
 Additionally, five Eagles garnered WGCA All-American Scholar honors with minimum GPAs of 3.5.

 In her first season at the helm in 2011-12, Trew led FGCU to eight Top 10 finishes including four inside the Top 5.
 The Green and Blue recorded their best finish under her direction at the 36-hole NIU Snowbird Classic (Mar.
 15-16), where they took third place in the field of 11, and also posted a trio of fourth place finishes throughout the year.
 The Eagles wrapped up the year with a seventh place finish at the 2012 Atlantic Sun Conference Championship, as freshman Chelsea Guoynes took 14th on the individual leaderboard.